josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🦕_post_modern_fellow_travellers.md

 ---

 ## 🏮 Footer
-*Fellow Travellers in Modern Risk Architecture* is a living node of the Polaris Protocol.
+*🦕 Fellow Travellers in Modern Risk Architecture* is a living node of the Polaris Protocol.
 It examines how ordinary procedural behaviour — not malice — produces authoritarian outcomes inside modern risk architectures.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-16_
+_Last updated: 2025-12-11_